Jill Biden promotes cancer research in New Orleans | Health

 Jill Biden promotes cancer research in New Orleans

-But Biden is hoping the fight against cancer will find bipartisan support.Set to accompany the first lady at the Louisiana Cancer Research Center was Sen. Bill Cassidy, who had joined his fellow Republicans a day earlier in criticising the overall budget plan.
+First lady Jill Biden visited a medical centre in New Orleans on Friday to stress the importance of cancer research, a priority in the budget proposal President Joe Biden sent to Congress.The Democratic presidents overall budget plan has been roundly criticized by Republicans and wont make it through Congress intact.

-First lady Jill Biden was travelling to a medical centre in New Orleans on Friday to stress the importance of cancer research, a priority in the budget proposal President Joe Biden sent to Congress.
+First lady Jill Biden visited a medical centre in New Orleans on Friday to stress the importance of cancer research, a priority in the budget proposal President Joe Biden sent to Congress.

-The Democratic president's overall budget plan has been roundly criticised by Republicans and won't make it through Congress intact.
+The Democratic president's overall budget plan has been roundly criticized by Republicans and won't make it through Congress intact.
 But Biden is hoping the fight against cancer will find bipartisan support.

+The first lady briefly touted her husband's budget plan but the tone of the event was largely apolitical.

+''Cancer doesn't care who you vote for,'' she told state and city leaders, doctors and researchers gathered for her visit.

+She was introduced by US Sen. Bill Cassidy, who was at her side during her speech and tour at the Louisiana Cancer Research Centre.

-Set to accompany the first lady at the Louisiana Cancer Research Center was Sen. Bill Cassidy, who had joined his fellow Republicans a day earlier in criticising the overall budget plan.
-Cassidy and his wife Laura, who was also slated to attend Friday's events, are physicians.
-The president made fighting cancer part of the "unity agenda" that he outlined near the beginning of his administration, and he's asked Congress to approve USD 2.8 billion to advance the goal.
+Cassidy had joined his fellow Republicans a day earlier in criticizing the president's overall budget plan.
+Cassidy and his wife, Laura, who also was part of the tour, are physicians.
+They were joined by Democratic Rep. Troy Carter and New Orleans Mayor LaToya Cantrell as they viewed laboratories and heard information on the center's research and treatment efforts.

+The president made fighting cancer part of the ''unity agenda'' that he outlined near the beginning of his administration, and he's asked Congress to approve USD 2.8 billion to advance the goal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)